 That’s because you want plan

-to run on any branch before a PR has merged, whereas you want apply
+to run on any branch before a PR has merged, and therefore, potentially before

-portion runs before merge—before anyone has had a chance to
+anyone has had a chance to review the changes, so the plan

 Open up main.tf in the ci-cd-permissions